Wednesday, November 20, 2024

 Need help?
 Review our newsletter help page or contact us for assistance.

-You received this email because you signed up for Wheels from The New York Times.
+You received this email because you signed up for the Opinion Today newsletter from The New York Times.

-To stop receiving Wheels, unsubscribe.
+To stop receiving Opinion Today, unsubscribe.
 To opt out of other promotional emails from The Times, including those regarding The Athletic, manage your email settings.
 To opt out of updates and offers sent from The Athletic, submit a request.

 Subscribe to The Times